 The ultrasonic processor was designed to deliver constant amplitude to your liquid sample, regardless of these changes in load (much like the vehicle's cruise control described above).
-As a liquid is processed, the load on the probe will vary due to changes in the liquid sample (i.e.

-viscosity, concentration, temperature, etc.).
+As a liquid is processed, the load on the probe will vary due to changes in the liquid sample (i.e. viscosity, concentration, temperature, etc.).
 As the resistance to the movement of the probe increases (increased load on the probe), additional power will be delivered by the power supply to ensure that the excursion at the probe tip remains constant.
 The displayed wattage readings will vary as the load changes; however, the amplitude will remain the same.

 The resistance to the movement of the probe determines how much power will be delivered to maintain amplitude.
-For example, a 1⁄2" probe at 100% amplitude will require approximately 5 watts to operate in air.
-The amplitude of this probe is approximately 120um.
-Insert the probe in water and the wattage reading will increase to approximately 90 watts.
 The wattage required to operate the probe will increase as the load increases but the amplitude remains the same.